kellysdev/movie-Angular-client/README.md

 Run `ng deploy --base-href=/movie-Angular-client/` to deploy the project to GitHub pages with angular-cli-ghpages.

+## Links

+The live app is hosted on GitHub pages and can be found [here](https://kellysdev.github.io/movie-Angular-client/welcome).

+The server-side repository is linked [here](https://github.com/kellysdev/movie-api).

 ## Future Updates

 - [ ] Add director images.